SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

 ## MITRE TTP filter

-Use the **MITRE TTP** filter to search for specific MITRE tactics, techniques, and procedures.
+Use the **MITRE TTP** filter to search for specific MITRE tactics, techniques, and sub-techniques.
 Used in combination with the **Product/Vendor** filter, you can see exactly which data sources provide coverage for specific TTPs.

 <img src={useBaseUrl('img/cse/mitre-ttp-filter.png')} alt="MITRE TTP filter" width="300"/>

 ## Vendor/Product filter

 Use the **Vendor/Product** filter to search for data sources in your environment to see how well they provide coverage.
 Filtering on specific products and vendors helps you determine which provide the best coverage.
-Add or remove items from the list to see how different combinations provide coverage for the specific tactics and techniques you are most concerned about.
+Add or remove items from the list to see how different combinations provide coverage for the specific techniques you are most concerned about.

-This filter is only enabled if you first select **Recent Signals** or **All Detected Activity**.
+This filter is only enabled if you first select **Recent Activity** or **All Community Activity**.

 <img src={useBaseUrl('img/cse/mitre-vendor-product-filter.png')} alt="MITRE vendor/product filter" width="300"/>